Vatshayan/Road-Detection-System/README.md

 I have Updated Code for Indian Roads(Rural) Detection System.
 If you want then mail [vatshayan007@gmail.com] me

+Note : Just download Code and run on your IDE

 ## Hi there,

 If you need PPT, Research Paper, Project Code and Report of this Project Mail me.